 National Superhero Day Activities

 Halloween is still months away and mostly for children.
-But cosplay can be for any time, and no time is better than National Superhero Day.
-So whether you choose a theme, like DC comic books heroes, Marvel heroes or neighborhood heroes orjust invite people to come as their favorite hero, a dinner table boasting the likes of Silver Surfer, the Huntress and Iron Man is bound to be fun!
+But cosplay can happen anytime, and no time is better than National Superhero Day.
+So whether you choose a theme, like DC comic books heroes, Marvel heroes, or neighborhood heroes, invite people to come as their favorite!
+Look, a dinner table boasting the likes of Silver Surfer, the Huntress and Iron Man is bound to be fun!

-What makes a super hero?
-Usually it’s the attribute of powers, but don’t let that stop you from taking the day to thank your own heroes who make your life just super.
-You can thank an entire group, like firefighters or police officers by bringing them brownies or writing a letter of thanks, or honor just one person who has demonstrated fairness, courage and compassion.
+What makes a superhero?
+Usually it’s the attribute of powers, but don’t let that stop you from taking the day to thank your own heroes.
+You can thank an entire group, like firefighters or police officers, or honor just one person who has demonstrated fairness, courage and compassion.
 Make this superhero day your perfect day to honor all heroes

 Why We Love National Superhero Day